joriefernandez/taskmaster-frontend/README.md

 ### S3 Deployment issue
 * Need to uncheck block public access to view the image url.
 If not, it would cause Access Denied error
+* Lambda function script should use Node.js 8 version to avoid gm module error
+* Public policy access for S3 bucket causes security issues with Amazon.